kreshuklab/Kinetochores_segmentation/README.md

 2. Eval metric done with segmentation output reaching 69 TP, 10 FN and 17 FP, which is good for temporal vol 5 (label vol 13).
 3. Regression postprocessing involves either a) take the prediction output -> apply gaussian filter and take minima, get watershed and matching. b) Invert the output and apply gaussian filter and proceed with segmentation like postprocessing. - Done

-## ToDo:
-2. Get the StarDist output -> F1 score.

-## Update 13/11:
 1. Temporal dice loss added.
-2. TODO: Add distribution learning loss
+2. Add distribution learning loss - Done.
+3. Get the StarDist output -> F1 score - Done.

 ## WIP:
-2. Need the soft IoU or mAP running.
-3. Prepare the complete pipeline starting with the input vol and final segmentation output.
+1. Prepare the complete pipeline starting with the input vol and final segmentation output. - Bioimage.io addition
+2. Multihead network specs simplification (PR in Pytorch-3dUNet)

 ## Another thing to try (let's keep this aside for now):
+* Need the soft IoU or mAP running.
 * Harmonic embeddings are there for the 2d data and it works really good with the instance segmentation of biological images.
 The idea could be to adapt it to 3d data.
 * Harmonic embeddings network are based on 2d datasets -> 1. quick trial with 2d slices for kinetochores data.
 (Not really useful)
 * In fact, let's try -> 2.[Single cell](https://github.com/opnumten/single_cell_segmentation) and 3.[Spatial embeddings](https://github.com/davyneven/SpatialEmbeddings) both on 2d slices for our data.